 But placenta previa can indeed be concerning because your cervix is blocked.

 While there’s no “cure” for this, there are treatments that can help manage symptoms if you get them, which your healthcare provider can recommend.

 What does it mean to have a posterior placenta?

-Some reports say that mamas-to-be can feel stronger baby movement when the placenta is in their back area, but there’s not a lot of hard evidence to support this.
+Some reports say that mamas-to-be can feel baby movements stronger and earlier when the placenta is in their back area—but there’s not a lot of hard evidence to support this.

 Does posterior placenta mean you’re having a boy?